Installation

 The recommended way to install the application is via uv

-uv add jiratui
+uv tool install jiratui

 Alternatively, you can install it using pip